- Pre-production checklist for E-learning video localization

 As a rule, scripts are modified at the video production stage.
 Such adjustments are often made on the fly without being added to the initial script.
-Compare your script to your final video and make updates if needed.
+Compare your script to your final result and make updates if needed.

 It is most convenient to work with a table in which each phrase is placed on a separate line, and the original presented in a parallel column.
 Also, the table should contain markers for each type of content (captions and voiceover).

 If you localize an E-learning course working with an editor who doesn’t know the language (which is totally fine) it will be necessary to add time codes that correspond to a voiceover (after recording it).
 This may be done by the translator.
 In addition, you may separate the main voiceover file into smaller files and add their names (and links to them) to your table.